OsoSan01/OsoSan01/README.md

 - 🤝 Have a look at my latest projects, and if you want to chat about them, let's grab a coffee!

-- 📫 How to reach me on:
+- 📫 How to reach me:

   --linkedin.com/in/gamaliel-lara-86a91425
   --gamaliel.l.l@hotmail.com